 Unlike the Windows situation, there is no known work-around to allow modern Macs to operate with the Mac versions of NikonScan.
 However it is possible to run a Windows OS on a Mac and then Windows NikonScan within this.
 One technique is to run a "virtual machine" and another uses Bootcamp.
 The following notes describing these techniques were kindly provided for publication here by Coolscan user Russ Meacham in Australia: Two techniques for running NikonScan on a modern Mac - Russ Meacham

-Consider obtaining an old (and therefore cheap) computer on which you can install a contemporary operating system and the appropriate Nikon Scan software.
+If you are a Mac-user, consider obtaining an old (and therefore cheap) computer on which you can install the appropriate contemporary operating system and the Nikon Scan software.
 As a stand-alone scanning host without a network connection there are no security issues with running a legacy OS.
-For Windows, look at a 32-bit PC with XP or 32-bit Windows7; for Mac look at a Mid-2010 Mac Mini running 10.6.8 Snow Leopard with Rosetta installed.
+Look at a Mid-2010 Mac Mini running 10.6.8 Snow Leopard with Rosetta installed.

 Further Information: